Steve Furst: Other work

 Since 2012, Furst has also held a role on the judging panel for the Norwich Film Festival.
 He has hosted a regular show on Soho Radio as himself, Lenny Beige and also The Mayor of Kentish Town.

-Steve has also worked alongside composer Guy Chambers writing lyrics for artists, most recently the Irish singer/songwrter Nathan Carter.
-With Guy he also co-wrote songs for the movies A Christmas Number One and also for The Night Before Christmas In Wonderland.
+Furst has also worked alongside composer Guy Chambers writing lyrics for artists, most recently the Irish singer/songwrter Nathan Carter.
+With Chambers he also co-wrote songs for the movies A Christmas Number One and also for The Night Before Christmas in Wonderland.

 He continues to write his own songs which he often performs live.
 In late 2025, it was announced that he would launch the Circle and Star Theatre in the space previously occupied by Pentameters Theatre at The Horseshoe pub in Hampstead.

+Also in 2025, Furst appeared in a television advert for Heinz baked beans.

 Appearances

 Furst made his professional television debut as a stand up in LWT's After Midnight.
 He has appeared on The Johnny Vaughan Tonight show on BBC Choice and BBC One, He was a regular weekly contributor on The Late Edition with Marcus Brigstocke and as the host on the British Hit Singles & Albums No.1 Music Quiz DVD.
 He has also appeared as Manitol in 3 series of CBBC sitcom called The Legend of Dick and Dom in which he starred alongside Dominic Wood, Richard McCourt and Chloe Bale.
 He is in 'Combat Kids', another CBBC show and The Dumping Ground.
 In 2018 he starred in the new CITV show Spy Kids as the villain Goldfist.

 Furst has also appeared in the Catterick series with Vic Reeves and Bob Mortimer as an assistant Police Officer Sergeant Mingemungington.
 He has appeared in nearly 30 commercials in the cinema for Orange as the sidekick of the main male character played by Brennan Brown.
 He has also appeared in numerous other programmes; Bodies, Born and Bred, all three series of Little Britain, The Bill, Dick and Dom's Funny Business, Father Brown, Doc Martin, Friday Night Dinner and Tracey Breaks the News.
 He appears as DI Gary Cunningham in ITV's three part drama Manhunt.

 He appeared occasionally as a contributor to The Wright Stuff on Five.
-In 2018 he took a starring role as Popsy Wilson Jr in the 20th Century Fox movie Walk Like A Panther.
+In 2018 he took a starring role as Popsy Wilson Jr in the 20th Century Fox movie Walk Like a Panther.